 Answers and explanations follow—good luck!

 Want to make sure you’ve mastered the trickiest concepts in all areas?
-For ACT challenge problems from other sections, check out:
+For ACT challenge problems from other ACT sections, check out:

 Hard ACT English Problems

 Kendra Michelson helped establish art as an important mode of learning in the city’s struggling schools.
 She taught local artists the strategies they needed to help children as young as five become bourgeoning artists who could then apply this creativity to their other subjects.
 Today, there are more than seven thousand (1) artists-in-residence around, all of (2) which teach classes to underprivileged students in school-based art studios.

 3. The nickname “Mama Pop” was conferred on my aunt by fans of her famous soda shop.
 She herself, adopted the moniker, and, like a true mother to the community, embraced all of the associations that came along with it.

 A. NO CHANGE